Where are they now? The 29 Chelsea players sent on loan to Vitesse

 The left-back made 87 appearances during a two-and-a-half year stint with the Dutch side, but he was sold to Sunderland on his return to Stamford Bridge.

-After impressing at the Stadium of Light, he made a £14million switch to Crystal Palace in 2017 and has become a key member of Roy Hodgson’s side.
+After impressing at the Stadium of Light, he made a £14million switch to Crystal Palace in 2017 and for a time was a key member of Roy Hodgson’s side.
+He left Selhurst Park alongside Hodgson in 2011 and now turns out for Turkish Super Lig giants Galatasaray.

 Happy birthday, Patrick van Aanholt 🎈